 Successful treatment demands the efforts of an interdisciplinary team which includes certified counselors, physicians, consulting psychologists, family and continuing care counselors.
 Treatment also takes into consideration the results of input from the patient and family/significant others.
-The 12-Step program of recovery is emphasized throughout the treatment process for the individual and the family or significant others.
+The 12-Step program of recovery and other self-help support groups is emphasized throughout the treatment process for the individual and their family and friends.

-Recovery is a gradual process, and while abstinence is a principle measure of success, improvement in other significant life areas is considered of vital importance in appraising the course of rehabilitation.
+Recovery is a gradual process and is not defined by abstinence alone, improvement in other significant life areas is a true measurement of success and a vital importance in appraising the course of rehabilitation.

-Although virtually all substance abusing patients enter outpatient treatment under some sort of duress, the decision to begin treatment is usually voluntary.
-The Genesis Program treats chemically dependent persons of both sexes who have a primary diagnosis of substance use disorder.
-Symptoms of physical or mental disorders which might interfere with treatment must either be absent, or under the care of a physician.
-Conditions requiring medication that is mood altering must be on a taper that can be completed within four weeks of admission to the program.
+Although virtually all seeking treatment for substance misuse, abuse, or addiction enter outpatient treatment under some sort of duress, the decision however, to participate and embrace the programs attributes are always voluntary.
+Genesis Programs makes every effort to provide services that accommodate each individuals needs, notwithstanding symptoms of physical or mental disorders which might interfere with treatment, must be stable and under the care of a physician.
+Conditions requiring medication that is mood altering must be on a taper and monitored by the prescribing physician prior to admission in the program.